Silejonu/Linux-desktop-post-install/README.md

 If you have saved the commands used to run the script, you need to update them.**

 This repo will continue to exist as an entry-point to the new repo for those who starred the project.
-You can also open a bug report from here.
+You can also still open a bug report from here.

 # Linux desktop post-install
 Post-install script aimed at general-purpose desktop Linux distributions.
 It will automatically detect the distribution and desktop environment, and will run the appropriate configuration.